 Update: in this June 2014 article a Dr. Atassi, “a British physician who worked in the hospital” states: “A year ago, the project rapidly expanded after a major European NGO agreed to fund it, at around $150,000 a month.”

 Update: In his 2016 book Today We Drop Bombs, Tomorrow We Build Bridges: How Foreign Aid became a Casualty of War, Peter Gill reveals: “The Hand in Hand hospital at Atareb was funded by the the British medical charity Merlin but faced a crisis when Merlin became part of – was essentially taken over by – Save the Children in 2014.
 Save the Children gave Hand in Hand notice it would not be extending its support for the hospital beyond the middle of the year.
 ‘It was a painful decision to make,’ one of their managers told me, ‘because of course we’d all seen the Panorama documentary.'”
 (See extended extract on Google Books here).

-A post on Atareb Hospital’s Facebook page shows that on 26 August 2013, the date of the alleged attack, hospital staff were “attending a battle first aid training course in Antakia, Turkey”.
-This may indicate that some of the medics filmed by the Panorama team were not regular Atareb staff members.
+A post previously available on Atareb Hospital’s Facebook page (the account is now deleted) shows that on the day of the alleged attack, several members of the hospital’s staff, including its “medical director” Abdulrahman Obied, were “attending a battle first aid training course in Antakia, Turkey”.* This circumstance may indicate that at least some of the medics filmed by the BBC Panorama team at Atareb on 26 August 2013 were not regular hospital staff members.

 A report by the Violations Documentation Center in Syria (a regularly cited BBC source) links to a list of 41 alleged victims of the attack.
 Several of the names are identifiable as those ascribed to individuals featured in ‘Saving Syria’s Children’, however their date of death in all cases is given as 26 August 2013.